steveyen/moxi/index.markdown

   before completely processing the request so that the application can proceed.  * Timeouts - set maximum time for operations. e.g. "no downstream memcached operation should take more than *X*ms.
+* Internal Hash - does not rely on Glib

 ### Statistics